appu1232/Discord-Selfbot/README.md

 **Windows:**

 Double click ``run.bat`` to start the bot.
 An anti-virus may warn you when you try to run it but let it pass.
 There is no malicious code here.
 If everything in the config is setup properly you should login fine.
 If you have a weak internet connection, the bot could take several minutes to log in.
+If it refuses to recognize that Git is installed, try running as administrator.

 Optionally, create a shortcut to the .bat file and [add it to startup](http://www.computerhope.com/issues/ch000322.htm) so you don't have to remember to run it every time.